-|I'm not sure whether I should run or hope this measly tent protects me.|
+|I'm not sure whether I should run or hope this measly tent protects me.

 It's barely Tuesday night and I feel like my week has had too much happen already.
 Looking forward at the rest of my week, I get a feeling of anxious excitement that is so unfamiliar to me, given the activities I've volunteered myself for.

 Yesterday -Monday- the 21st I babysat K's little one while she went to a dentist appointment.
 I've come to realize that I'm a lot more comfortable in interacting with children.
 I didn't realize that interacting with little humans was a skill, much less that I'd lost it somewhere in the past five and a half years since high school!
-Once K got back, we hung out and chitchatted for a few hours until Michael stopped by to bring some food for us to eat before he and I departed.
+Once K got back, we hung out and chitchatted for a few hours until M stopped by to bring some food for us to eat before he and I departed.
 Monday was a pretty laid back night.
 I knew the chances were slim that I would get a chance to sit down and relax, so I took a bath and video chatted with my family before heading off to bed.

-Today we went to Yongsan for some work stuff for Michael and to pick up some last minute groceries and items that we needed to make food.
+Today we went to Yongsan for some work stuff for M and to pick up some last minute groceries and items that we needed to make food.
 Once we got home, I made the noodle dough for my chicken & dumplings and baked some cookies for Thursday.
 I also cleaned up a little, just because we (oops!
 Thanks, Deb!
-LOL!) had some clutter build up over the past few days while Michael was home.
+LOL!) had some clutter build up over the past few days while M was home.

 Tomorrow, Wednesday, is a planned cleaning day.
 I have a few more areas of the house that I want to tackle before I get around to finishing up the house and getting it ready for Saturday's festivities.
 I'll also take that time to put up the decorations my parents sent me.
 Don't worry, I'll take pictures, as well!!